-While it is tempting to reduce the frequency of roof inspections for purposes of maintenance, in the hopes of avoiding learning any “bad news,” this strategy can ultimately be very expensive.
-According to this commercial property management journal, “Owners and facility managers who react to problems as they occur, pay an average of 25¢ per square foot annually for maintenance.
+While it may be tempting to reduce the frequency of roof inspections for cost-saving purposes, a study shows that this can ultimately be very expensive.
+According to this commercial property management journal, BUILDINGS, “Owners and facility managers who react to problems as they occur, pay an average of 25¢ per square foot annually for maintenance.
 While owners and managers who inspect and repair routinely (proactively) – before problems happen – spend an average of only 14¢ per square foot annually.

 “The problems are much smaller when they are caught earlier,” Riley said.
-“With regular inspections and maintenance, the owner or manager is dealing with issues – leaks or tears – before they have time to spread and become larger issues.
+“With regular inspections and maintenance, the property manager is addressing the issues – leaks or tears – before they have time to spread and become larger issues.

 “For example, a proactive approach to roof maintenance will discover standing water on a flat roof – most likely resulting from a drainage clog – before this moisture can wear away a part of the roof membrane.
 Fixing a drainage problem is much less expensive than replacing a membrane.

-“Plus, with a proactive approach, roof damage from other building trades can be mitigated.
-For example, if a HVAC technician inadvertently leaves several screws from the AC unit on the roof and then steps on these screws when he is cleaning up, holes in the roof can occur.
-When we inspect a roof, we are looking for things like this.
+“Plus, with a proactive approach, roof repairs caused by damage from other building trades can be mitigated.
+For example, if an HVAC technician inadvertently leaves several screws from the AC unit on the roof and then steps on these screws when he is cleaning up, holes in the roof can occur.
+Professional roof inspectors are looking for things like this.

 “Finally, one of the biggest challenges for commercial roofs is the deterioration of the caulking.
 When this happens, the roof membrane can also be damaged.
 Caulking is relatively inexpensive to replace, whereas a new membrane is not.”